Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Model-based Analysis and Specification of Functional Requirements and Tests

 These three activities in I2 are the foundation to execute the TDSS technique, in order to drive the modeling of system requirements and to automatically analyze if the specified system behavior corresponds to the stakeholder requirements.
 This is organized in a verification and validation path.
 In the verification path we execute the TDSS technique as introduced in Sect. \ref{sect:smlk}.
-As part of TDSS, we first enter the \emph{test-case generation} activity (see Sect. \ref{sect:cira}) and generate test-cases for each stakeholder requirement that is relevant for the current development iteration.
-By combining the test-case generation technique and the TDSS technique, we ensure that each stakeholder requirements is verified by the right amount of test-cases (cf. \cite{Fischbach2022}) within the \emph{requirements verification} activity.
+As part of TDSS, we generate test cases for each stakeholder requirement that is relevant for the current development iteration.
+In this way, we ensure that each stakeholder requirement is verified by the right number of test cases (cf. \cite{Fischbach2022}) within the \emph{requirements verification} activity.
 As a result of the activity \emph{model system requirements driven by tests}, we get a formal scenario-based requirements model.
 Subsequently, we use the validation path to investigate if the current validation goal is reached with the current implementation status of system requirements.
-For this \emph{requirements validation} we simulate the system requirements driven by test scenarios that are aligned to the validation goal (see Sect. \ref{sect:ontology}).
+For this \emph{requirements validation} we simulate the system requirements driven by test scenarios that are aligned to the validation goal (see Sect. \ref{sect:ontology}).\footnote{For details regarding the requirements modeling language please refer to \cite{Wiecher2019, Wiecher2021c, Greenyer2021}}.

 The execution of the individual modeling activities can be done sequentially from I1 to I3, but also in a different order depending on the currently available information and situation within the development project.
-Each modeling activity is linked to selected viewpoints from the overview in Fig. \ref{fig:viewpoints} that support the analysis and syntheses for the modeling activity.
-The combination of the viewpoints, based on the ontology, and the consistent modeling activities in the methodical blocks is based on the research from Mandel et al. \cite{Mandel2022}.
-On the one hand, the use of the iteratively usable modeling activities can provide users an intuitive and flexible means to modeling according to their problem situation.
-On the other hand, the ontology, viewpoints and framework provide a structure for the created system models that can be reused over several projects and supports users the orientation in the models.
+Each modeling activity is linked to selected viewpoints from the overview in Fig.~\ref{fig:viewpoints} that support the analysis and syntheses for the modeling activity.
+On one hand, the use of iteratively reusable modeling activities can provide users with an intuitive and flexible means of modeling according to their specific problem situation.
+On the other hand, the ontology, viewpoints, and framework provide a structure for the created system models that can be reused across multiple projects and support users in navigating the models.